 [0032] In one embodiment, after recognizing a keyword 18 or a phrase by the secondary voice recognition process 7, first of all the audio buffer 6 is scanned for the beginning of the sentence with the question, message, or request.
-In most cases, as illustrated in FIG. 3, it can be assumed that there is a short fraction of time without voice (that is to say with relative silence with respect to the ambient noise) before the beginning of a sentence because most people make a short pause 16 when they want to give the personal assistant a concrete, well formulated question, message or request.
+In most cases, as illustrated in FIG. 3, it can be assumed that there is a short fraction of time without voice (that is to say with relative silence with respect to the ambient noise) before the beginning of a sentence or utterance because most people make a short pause 16 when they want to give the personal assistant a concrete, well formulated question, message or request.

-[0033] In order to find the beginning of a sentence the audio buffer 6 is scanned backward in time starting at the position in time of the recognized keyword 18 or phrase until a period is found that can be interpreted as a silence 16.
-Typically, this period with the speech pause 16 should have a duration of at least one second.
-As soon as such a position with a relative silence 16 is found and thus the probable beginning of a sentence is established, the subsequent content 17 of the audio buffer 6 is then handed over to the primary voice recognition process 8, which is started or activated next to generate the text 13.
+[0033] In order to find the beginning of a sentence or utterance the audio buffer 6 may be scanned backward in time starting at the position in time of the recognized keyword 18 or phrase until a period is found that can be interpreted as a silence 16.
+For example, the period with the speech pause 16 may have a duration of one second or more.
+As soon as such a position with a relative silence 16 is found and thus the probable beginning of a sentence or utterance is established, the subsequent content 17 of the audio buffer 6 is then handed over to the primary voice recognition process 8, which may be started or activated next to generate the text 13.